-Thinking back now on just how long ago I started colouring my hair, I am not even sure what got me started on it.
+Thinking back now, on just how long ago I started coloring my hair, I am not even sure what got me started on it.

 It must have cost me a fortune over the years.
 I didn’t have a clue when I started colouring my hair, about the chemicals and the effect that they can have on our bodies.I guess in the back of my mind I was aware some sort of chemical must be needed to bleach my hair, but I don’t think people were as aware then, as they are now.

 I wanted to share a little story about colouring hair.
 As I mentioned I had started colouring my hair in my early 20’s .
 I have to admit after moving to the States, it was getting so expensive to have a colour as often as I needed it.